 The school's SEN Policy is aligned with other Midsomer Norton Schools Partnership policies and can be accessed here: https://www.midsomernortonschoolspartnership.com/documents.htm

 If you wish to contact Mrs Wendy Lewis please contact the school on 01458 832943 or firstname.lastname@example.org

 Special Education Needs are catered for well in our School.

 The school follows a 3-wave model of support and intervention.
 Wave 1 represents support in the classroom and focuses on the teacher being aware of the needs of all students in the class, using the information and support strategies available to offer a ‘quality first’ learning experience, suitably differentiated to include students with any additional needs.
 TAs support teaching staff and students in the classroom as a major aspect of effective Wave 1 intervention.

 Depending on progress, some identified students may require additional support outside the classroom.
 Wave 2 represents students coming out of agreed lessons, to follow an intervention programme to support and develop specific literacy, numeracy, learning or social skills.
-This additional support is delivered by members of the TA or HLTA team and takes place in the school’s learning support and/or student support centre, or the new Mendip block.
+This additional support is delivered by members of the TA or HLTA team and takes place in the school’s learning support and/or student support centre.